Comprehensive Zoning Bylaw

 When will the next Public Meeting on this topic be held?
 And are you going to inform all taxpayers of Pelham of the next meeting by mail and have more than one notice in the local Paper?

-Mike Jones asked about 3 years ago
+Mike Jones asked over 3 years ago

 Hi Mike,